 As per the Cougar Commitment, WSU offers free tuition to students coming from low to middle-income families.
 This free university in the USA will pay off the tuition balance and other fees not covered by the Washington College or Pell Grants.
 The offer may be renewed for 3 more years or a total of 8 continuous semesters.

 The University of Nebraska system is a public university consortium that started in the year 1869.
 From having a lone campus in Lincoln, the system now has 3 universities (Lincoln, Omaha, and Kearney) as well as a 2-year technical college.

-Applicants at the 3 campuses are eligible for free tuition under the Nebraska promise.
-To qualify, the student must be a full-time undergraduate student and resident of Nebraska.
+Applicants at the 3 campuses are eligible for free tuition under the Nebraska Promise.
+To qualify, the student must be a full-time undergraduate student and a resident of Nebraska.
 His/her family income should be $60,000 or less.